GabeDottl/dotfiles/README.md

 2) Atom (atom.io) for development - it's a highly hackable text editor that works well for quick editing.
 It works pretty well for Python development at least.
 3) ptpython (or really, ptipython) - a great interactive python shell that has advanced history support, history-based autocomplete, autosuggestions, docstrings, etc. https://github.com/jonathanslenders/ptpython.
 If you use ptipython (and have pip-installed iPython already), then if you're code throws and exception it won't exit the interpreter which is extremely helpful.

-On mac some quick setup:
-/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-brew install python3
-brew install pip3
-pip3 install ipython
+To do some quick setup on a Mac, try running intial_setup.sh which will install homebrew, python3, and some python packages.